sweetalert2/sweetalert2-laravel/README.md

 @include('vendor.sweetalert2')
 ```

-And the last step is to tell Laravel to show the actual alert:
+And the last step is to tell Laravel to show the actual alert by using the `Swal::fire()` method anywhere in your application:

 ```php
 use SweetAlert2\Laravel\Swal;